Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Cavaliers Betting Records & Stats

-- Cleveland has played 53 games this season that ended with a combined score over 211.5 points.
+- Cleveland has played 61 games this season that finished with a combined score higher than 206.5 points.

-- The average total for Cleveland's games this season has been 219.1, 7.6 more points than this matchup's over/under.
+- Cleveland's games this year have had a 219.1-point total on average, 12.6 more points than this matchup's over/under.

 - Cleveland has a 44-38-0 record against the spread this year.